majestrate/i2pcpp/README.md

 ## Features

 Currently the router is able to forward traffic between peers.
 It is unable to do much more at this time.

+## Easy Instructions

+Get the source code

+`git clone https://github.com/majestrate/i2pcpp $HOME/i2pcpp
+cd $HOME/i2pcpp`

+Make a build directory

+`mkdir $HOME/i2pcpp/build
+cd $HOME/i2pcpp/build`

+If your version of boost is 1.55.0 or higher run:

+`cmake .. -DCMAKE_BUILD_TYPE=Debug`

+Otherwise download boost 1.55.0, unpack to a folder (in this case we'll use $HOME/boost_1_55_0/) compile it but don't install. then run:

+`cmake .. --DCMAKE_BUILD_TYPE=Debug -DBOOST_ROOT=$HOME/boost_1_55_0`

+For this bleeding edge branch I provide an easy intialization script.
+You need to have an existing i2p netdb, this version does NOT come with initial peers.

+`python3 ./share/i2pinit.py --port 11050 --netdb $HOME/.i2p/netDb
+./build/out/bin/i2p`

 ## Building